Phyks/BMC/README.md

 A list of ideas and TODO.
 Don't hesitate to give feedback on the ones you really want or to propose your owns.

 50. Anti-duplicate ?
+60. Check stored versions when updating arxiv papers
 65. Look for published version in arXiv
-70. No DOI for HAL => metadata with SOAP API… don't want to handle it for now :/
+70. Export of bibtex
 80. Search engine
+90. No DOI for HAL => metadata with SOAP API… don't want to handle it for now :/
 200. Webserver interface ?
-GUI ? (not likely for now…) Keep multiple versions of papers
+GUI ? (not likely for now…)
-Check stored versions when updating arxiv papers Export of bibtex
-Tree à la docear ?
+300. Tree à la docear ?

 ## Thanks